 More About Her

-She is available for speaking, workshops, and other events.
+She is available for consulting, speaking presentations, workshops, and other events and projects.